 Precondition.
-When a method m with signature s is pulled up into a class C, it implies that all methods with signature s defined on the direct descendants of C are removed and replaced by a single occurrence of m now defined on C. However, a tool should verify whether the method m does not refer to any variables defined in the subclass, because otherwise the pulled-up method would refer to an out-of-scope variable and then the transformed code would not compile.
-Also, no method with signature s may exist on s, because otherwise a method is overwritten accidentally, which may break existing behaviour.
+When a method m with signature s is pulled up into a class C, it implies that all methods with signature s defined on the direct descendants of C are removed and replaced by a single occurrence of m now defined on C. However, a tool should verify that the method m does not refer to any variables defined in the subclass.
+Otherwise the pulled-up method would refer to an out-of-scope variable and then the transformed code would not compile.
+Also, no method with signature s may exist on C, because a method that is overwritten accidentally may break the existing behaviour.

-2.4 Behaviour preservation
+2.3 Behaviour preservation

-Since we focus on refactoring of source code, we only look at notions of behaviour preservation that can be detected statically and do not rely on sophisticated data- and control-flow analysis or type inferencing techniques.
-This restriction to the static structure of a program is important because source-code is all that refactoring tools may operate on.
+Since we take a lightweight approach to source code refactoring here, we only look at notions of behaviour preservation that can be detected statically and do not rely on sophisticated data- and control-flow analysis or type inferencing techniques.
 The general idea is that, for each considered refactoring, one may catalog the types of behaviour that need to be preserved.
-For the feasibility study of this paper, we consider three types of behaviour preservation, based on the fact that they are important and non-trivial for the two selected refactorings.
+For the feasibility study of this paper, we concentrate on three types of behaviour preservation that are important and non-trivial for the two selected refactorings.
 Section 4 discusses to which extent the selected refactorings satisfy these preservation properties: